"A restless, inquiring mind"

 His next CD featured the complete Chopin Studies for the left hand by Leopold Godowsky, a tour-de-force of musicianship and virtuosity.
 The recording was described as "a major achievement" and "breathtaking" by BBC Radio 3.
 It featured prominently in The Daily Telegraph [CD of the Week], German MDR Figaro [Top 5 CD], Classique News [Top 5 CD], and Czech Radio [5 stars].
 The album was broadcast widely across 6 continents.
 Videos of Ivan performing Godowsky on YouTube attracted over 500,000 views.
 Shortly afterwards, Ivan made his acting début in two French short films: Luc Plissonneau's Les Mains and Benoît Maire's Le Berger.

 Part 2 of the Feldman Trilogy was an unconventional art book/CD/DVD, published by the Geneva University of Art & Design .
 French magazine Le Nouvel Obs hailed the "sublime immobility" of Ivan's recording, and La Tribune de Genève wrote: "Under Ivan Ilić's fingers, Feldman reappears, ethereal and moving.
 This is a noble tribute which must be recognized".
-The final installment of the Feldman Trilogy is Ivan's new recording of "For Bunita Marcus" .
+Part 3 of the Feldman Trilogy was Ivan's recording of "For Bunita Marcus" .

-In recent years Ivan Ilić's approach has broadened in scope, as he searches for a way to reconcile his intellectual curiosity with his career as a soloist.
+In recent years Ivan Ilić's approach has broadened in scope.
 He has co-produced several 5-hour radio series for Swiss Radio Espace 2.
-He also began to write about music: recent articles have appeared on the websites of Gramophone, BBC Music Magazine, and Music & Literature.
+He also writes about music: recent articles have appeared on the websites of Gramophone, BBC Music Magazine, Music & Literature and Limelight.

 Information about ordering Ivan's CDs here

-###Read an article in the June 2016 issue of German magazine Fono Forum about Ivan's involvement in the rediscovery of Haydn Symphony transcriptions by Karl David Stegmann [Deutsch] - [English].
+###Read an article in the June 2016 issue of German Fono Forum about Ivan's involvement in the rediscovery of Haydn Symphony transcriptions by Karl David Stegmann [Deutsch] - [English].
 Christoph Vratz's photo from the interview is here.
 Also: listen to an interview with German radio WDR 3 recorded in Cologne about the Hadyn/Stegmann transcriptions [link].
-Finally: listen to Ivan perform the slow movement of Haydn Symphony no 44 live on BBC Radio 3 [link]
+Listen to Ivan perform the slow movement of Haydn Symphony no 44 live on BBC Radio 3 [link].
+Read a review of the sold-out premiere in Berlin, published by Klassik Heute [link] and Pizzicato [link].

 ###Feldman CD reviews: Gramophone [link] - BBC Music Magazine [link] - The Independent [link] - Diapason [link] - BBC Radio 3 Record Review - [link] - The Sunday Times [link] - Tribune de Genève [link] - The Washington Post [link] - Fono Forum [link] - Classiquenews [link] - Limelight Magazine [link] - Pizzicato [link] - Piano News [link] - The Whole Note [link] - Audiophile Audition [link] - L'Est Républicain [link] - Facts & Arts [link] - Opus Klassiek [link] - Cross-Eyed Pianist [link] - L'Obs [link] - Sylviane Falcinelli [link] - Classical Ear [link] - Klassik Heute [link] - Artistxite [link] - Planet Hugill [link] - The Guardian [link] - Sinfini Music [link] - Rete Toscana Classica [link] - International Piano [link] - American Record Guide [link] - The Arts Desk [link] - Westzeit [link] - Classica [link] - Concertonet [link]